 In this course students apply the concepts of evidence-based practice to answer a question relevant to clinical practice.
 Students work in groups with faculty mentors to identify a question, review the relevant literature, and collect and analyze evidence to determine best practices and/or policies.
 The course will meet its outcomes through one of three mechanisms: (1) student research with faculty mentor; (2) evidence based project; or (3) case study.
 8-12 projects are anticipated to be supported by the combined DPT faculty to enable each cohort to complete this course through one of these three mechanisms.
 Each faulty member will annually mentor 1-4 groups through this capstone project.
-Each week a lecture will be delivered or coordinated by the instructor of record and the recitations will be mentored by a DPT faulty member assigned to each group.
-Prerequisites: DPT 6172, and satisfactory completion of all coursework in previous semesters
+Weekly sessions will be led by the instructor(s) of record and the recitations will be mentored by a DPT faculty member assigned to each group.
+The weekly sessions will focus on application of concepts from prior evidence-based practice courses and critical evaluation of the literature.
+Prerequisites: Successful completion of all coursework in previous semesters